Last time, we featured quotations from Charles Hodge (CH) and his son, A. A. Hodge (AAH). Here we complete that listing.

 Morality: All moral obligation involves the obligation of obedience to God’s revealed will (word).
 Morality does not make us religious, but (Christ-centered) religion makes us moral.
 (CH)

 Obedience, Importance of: All moral obligation involves the obligation of obedience to God’s revealed will (word)….Morality does not make us religious, but (Christ-centered) religion makes us moral.
 (CH) “Be strong and very courageous.
-Be careful to obey all the law my servant Moses gave you; do not turn from it to the right or to the left, that you may be successful wherever you go.
+Be careful to obey all my the law; do not turn from it to the right or to the left, that you may be successful wherever you go.
 Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.”
 (Joshua 1:7-8)

 Pain: The experience of God’s people shows that bodily pain has a special part to perform in God’s work of sanctifying us.
 (CH) “We also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”
 (Rom 5:3-5)